By Mia Garlick, Director of Policy for Australia and New Zealand

 In many countries, we work with independent third-party fact checkers who review stories, check their facts and rate their accuracy.
 In Australia, we’ll launch third-party fact-checking in partnership with the international news agency Agence France-Presse (AFP) so we can continue to improve the accuracy of information on Facebook.

 The independent fact-checkers we work with are certified through the non-partisan International Fact-Checking Network (IFCN).
 Today, we have 43 partners fact-checking content in 24 languages globally, and we’re investing in ways to scale these efforts further.
+(Update on June 13, 2019 at 5PM PT: AAP Fact Check has also joined our third-party fact-checking program to fact-check content in Australia.)

 Once a story is rated as false, we show it lower in News Feed, reducing its future views by more than 80% on average.